 Before we begin to construct a decoupled, modular proof system, let us examine the nature of the facts with

 which we will be working.

 Facts are statements that represent reality.
 In order to label a statement as a fact, an honest inquirer must

 carry out a fact-checking experiment to verify if the statement indeed represents reality accurately.
 If the

 experiment yields a positive result, then the statement is qualified to be labeled as a fact.
 These are known as

-fact-checking are also examples of a posteriori facts.
+are also examples of a posteriori facts.

 However, there is another type of fact: a priori.

 A priori facts represent reality that cannot be experimentally tested, such as the mathematical fact of “2 + 2 = 4”.
 Indeed, a fact-checking procedure would represent a deductive logic following the rules of decimal computation.

 Another example includes the facts of who made which move and who won at the end of a game of Battleship.
 It is

-together to make up false moves in a logically consistent way.
+make up false moves in a logically consistent way.
 We refer to these kinds of facts as subjective facts.